0x646e78/apicreds/README.md

 A more secure than plaintext API credential management system.
 Credentials are stored in an AES encrypted filestore.

-Presently tailored for AWS, work in progress to make this more generic.
+This is presently tailored for AWS, the idea is to make this more generic.

-Load at the start of your work session.
-Credentials stay in your shell environment for the remainder of your session.
+You can use it to load creds into your environment at the start of your work session, or just print them once if you prefer.

 Install